-Adware programs are a kind of program that contain advertisements, tracking cookies, or links to online ads.
+Adware programs are a kind of programs that contain advertisements, tracking cookies, or links to online ads.
 This program is usually downloaded through a link in emails or by clicking on a pop-up window.
 Usually, adware programs do not have a very significant effect on your computer performance or your privacy.
-However, there are times when their effect on your computer is more severe – for example, when your browser crashes, a popup window with an advertisement appears on your screen, or they slow down your browser and decrease your battery life.
+However, there are times when their effect on your computer is more severe – for example, when your browser crashes, a pop-up window with an advertisement appears on your screen, or they slow down your browser and decrease your battery life.

 Ransomware – the most dangerous computer virus

 Ransomware is a computer virus that encrypts your personal files and asks you to pay a ransom for their decryption.
 These viruses do not only make your files inaccessible but can also make your files permanently inaccessible.
 Due to the extreme toughness of the encryption key of some of the ransomware examples, there is no way to decrypt the files.
-In this case, you have no choice but to stay with your files ciphered.
+In this case, you have no choice but to keep your files ciphered.
 Paying the ransom is always a bad idea.